jessesadler/debkeepr/README.md

 lsd Class
 ---------

 The pounds, shillings, and pence monetary system complicates even relatively simple arithmetic manipulations, as each unit has to be [normalized](https://en.wikipedia.org/wiki/Arithmetic#Compound_unit_arithmetic) or converted to the correct base.
 To unite pounds, shillings, and pence units into a single value and associate the shillings and pence units with non-decimal bases `debkeepr` implements a special class of R object.
-The **lsd** class consists of a list of one or more numeric vectors of length 3 and a `bases` attribute attached to the list. `debkeepr` provides functions to manipulate `lsd` objects on their own or within a data frame as a list column.
+The **lsd** class consists of a list of one or more numeric vectors of length 3 and a `bases` attribute attached to the list. `debkeepr` provides functions to manipulate objects that can be coerced to class `lsd`, `lsd` objects on their own, or `lsd` list columns in a data frame.

 Historical Background
 ---------------------